virelay/virelay/README.md

         - ilsvrc2012-small-sg/analysis/ilsvrc2012-small.smoothgrad.h5
 ```

 Paths are relative to the project file.
+HDF5 files are structured as described in [docs/database_specifications.md](docs/database_specifications.md).
+An example how to structure hdf5 file for use with vispr is shown in [docs/example/hdf5_structure.py](docs/example/hdf5_structure.py).